 The berm's collapse didn't affect the reactor shutdown cooling or the spent fuel pool cooling, but the power supply was cut after water surrounded the main electrical transformers, the NRC said.
 Emergency generators powered the plant until an off-site power supply was connected Sunday afternoon, according to OPPD.

-NRC Chairman Gregory Jaczko will tour the plant Monday.
+Jaczko will tour the Fort Calhoun plant Monday.
 His visit was scheduled last week.
-On Sunday, he was touring Nebraska's other nuclear power plant, which sits along the Missouri River near Brownville.
+On Sunday, he toured Nebraska's other nuclear power plant, which sits along the Missouri River near Brownville.
+Cooper nuclear power plant is about 75 miles (120 kilometers) south of Omaha and run by the Nebraska Public Power District.

 Both nuclear plants issued flooding alerts earlier this month, although they were routine as the river's rise has been expected.
-The Brownville plant has been operating at full capacity.
+Cooper has been operating at full capacity.

 The corps expects the river to remain high at least into August because of heavy spring rains in the upper Plains and substantial Rocky Mountain snowpack melting into the river basin.